w3c/font-text-cg/charter/index.md

-Deliverables and supporting documents produced by this Community Group are hosted on the group’s [GitHub](https://github.com/w3c/font-text-cg).
+Deliverables and supporting documents produced by this Community Group are hosted on the group’s [GitHub repository](https://github.com/w3c/font-text-cg).

-The group uses the private internal-font-text@w3.org mailing list ([archives](https://lists.w3.org/Archives/Member/internal-font-text/)) for administrative purposes, such as organizing meetings, requesting commit access to GitHub, etc.
+The group uses the private internal-font-text@w3.org mailing list ([archives](https://lists.w3.org/Archives/Member/internal-font-text/)) for administrative purposes, such as organizing meetings, requesting commit access to the GitHub repository, etc.

 Additionally, the group will use